 Whether you rent or own a home, the Florida Emergency Financial Assistance Program (EFAHP) can help you pay your mortgage or rent if you are behind on your monthly payments.
+While funding comes and goes, it may be available from time to time.
 The program is intended to assist individuals and families who are faced with an eviction or foreclosure.

 Immediate cash may be available for families with children who have run out of housing options.
 It is a so called program of last resort.
 The resource is administered by the Department of Children and Families.
 Applications are accepted there, and funding is distributed by that government organization.
 The grant program is designed to both prevent and reduce child homelessness in the state of Florida by helping parents during a crisis situation or period of financial hardship.
 Your local community action agency can usually provide more information or help you apply for EFAHP.

 A one time cash payment is provided to qualified individuals.
 Families in Florida who are faced the loss of their homes and who may become homeless because of non-payment of their mortgage or rent may qualify for help.
 That is the focus and primary goal of the program.
 There are various income criteria that need to be met too, and some of those are highlighted below.

 In addition to offering cash assistance to people who are behind on paying their monthly rent or mortgage, funds may also help families who have had recent household disasters such as a flood, fire, wind, natural disaster, or other accidents.
 Oftentimes people in these situations need some additional financial help in order to make it through that difficult period.
 All funding and resources are limited, and any financial aid in Florida often depends on emergency funds from the government.